codesections/gtypist_programming_characters/p.typ

  :        System.Console.WriteLine("Hello, World!");
  :    }
  :}
- :
- :
- :<?php
- :  // Hello world in PHP
- :  echo 'Hello World!';
- :?>
- :
- :
- :// Hello world in Delphi
- :Program Hello_World;
- :
- :{$APPTYPE CONSOLE}
- :
- :Begin
- :  WriteLn('Hello World');
- :End.

-Q:Do you want to continue to lesson P7 [Y/N] ?
+Q:Do you want to continue to lesson P6 [Y/N] ?
 N:MENU